-It is a must to watch an Apsara dance performance.
+It is a must to watch an Apsara dance performance and one of the top things to do in Phnom Penh.
 Apsara is a traditional Khmer dance dated back to the 18th century, but was almost lost under the Khmer Rouge regime.
 Cambodian Living Arts revived the art by gathering surviving master artists to train and pass on their knowledge to younger generations.
 They also organize tours to watch classes and ask questions to both students and master artists for a more in-depth experience.
 The Cambodian Living Arts Plae Pakaa performances take place outdoor every day in the National Museum gardens from October through to March.
 Apsara dance performance is truly a beautiful and unique experience that shouldn’t be missed.

 Where: National Museum, corner of Street 178 and Street 13

 Hours: Monday – Saturday at 19:00, October – March

 Silk Island is just a short boat ride up the Mekong from Phnom Penh.
 So named for the numerous silk producers on the island, this gives a fascinating look into an ancient local industry.
 The best way to visit this island is hopping on a bike and cycling around to see people weaving silk in their home-based businesses.
 You can buy silk garments or material direct for sourvenirs.

 If there’s one thing Phnom Penh has plenty of, it is markets (phsars in Khmer).
 Large, small and everything in-between, you’ll find clusters of stalls in main streets and sides around the city, selling lots of everything.
 If you’re pressed for time, you can get the full experience at the must-see Central Market and the slightly further-afield Russian Market.
 Both will excite all your senses, but have different atmospheres and are known for their own specialties and bargains are assured.